gabest11/reolink_firmware_patcher/README.md

             alias /mnt/sda/;
         }

-To this: (add as many spaces you need to balance the missing characters)
+To this: (add as many spaces as needed to balance the missing characters)

         location /downloadfile/ {
             autoindex on;